Ladysnake/Ladysnake.github.io/wiki/charter.md

 Charter is a Minecraft fabric mod allowing for a more dynamic faction and claiming system without breaking the game immersion.

-´THIS MOD IS CURRENTLY UNDERGOING A COMPLETE REWRITE
+´THIS MOD IS CURRENTLY UNDERGOING A COMPLETE REWRITE´

-A preview is available but stripped down in comparison to the current in-development mod and may contain bugs.
-It is recommended to wait for the full release on Quilt´
+´A preview is available but stripped down in comparison to the current in-development mod and may contain bugs.
+It is recommended to wait for the full re-release on Quilt´

 # ![Contract](charter/contract.png) Contract